jyotshnanaidu/CIS641-HW2-Nallabothula/README.md

 <h1>Technical Background</h1>

-<p>I graduated with a CGPA of 8.45 in Computer Science and Engineering from KL University.
-As a technology enthusiast, I am skilled in programming languages such as C, Python, and Java.
-I'm eager to showcase my abilities in frameworks like Flask, Django, and React.
+<p>I graduated with a CGPA of 8.2 in Computer Science and Engineering from MVJ College of Engineering.
+I am skilled in programming languages such as C, Python, and Java.
+I'm eager to showcase my abilities in frameworks like Flask and React.
 I actively engage in tech communities, discussions, and hackathons, which helps me stay connected with like-minded individuals and continuously sharpen and update my skills.</p>

 <h1>Programming Languages</h1>
 <ul>